December 1, 2020

 Learn about risk factors, signs and symptoms, cancer types, and treatments.

-We sat down with Dr. Sam S. Chang, Chief Surgical Officer at Vanderbilt-Ingram Cancer Center Center, to provide an overview.
+We sat down with Dr. Sam S. Chang, Chief Surgical Officer at Vanderbilt-Ingram Cancer Center, to provide answers.

 Another risk factor is exposure to toxic compounds.
 Repeated exposure to certain paint dyes or materials to make asphalt are examples, he added.
 Age can also be a risk factor, simply because the prevalence for bladder cancer increases for those over 50.
 And bladder cancer is more common in men than in women.
 “For every four to five men, there’s a woman who is diagnosed with bladder cancer,” Chang said.
 Although certain familial or linked syndromes can cause bladder cancer, the disease is generally not one that is passed down.